 Software, digital hardware, and the life-science industries are capable of adding jobs indirectly to a local economy as multipliers, in much the same way as the manufacture of autos and appliances, contributed decades earlier with one significant difference.
 The education of the workers.

 Economists have several explanations, but two words get to the multiplier effect for business and jobs – supply chain.
 The 2020 pandemic revealed specific concerns regarding breaks in this chain, reflecting national security concerns.
 The logistics of technology for refining acquisitions of material into “just in time” cash saving packets fail miserably during periods when critical conditions demand everything “all at once” to avert a crisis.
-Both global terrorism and climate change hint at this issue like an hour hand, but it was the second hand that swept the planet with a new reality regarding readiness.
+Global terrorism, climate change, and pandemic conditions more than hint at this issue.
+Each occurs like an hour hand, but it is the second hand that sweeps the planet with a new reality regarding readiness.
 Frightening concerns as these are, recommitting Amerian policy to jobs and education may be the only way for the economy to stop shaking.
+It is time to stop looking at the promise of a chrome future and think of it as something a lot more fleshly.

 UC Berkeley Economics professor Enrico Moretti’s The New Geography of Jobs examines places in the United States that illustrate the critical difference between economic growth and decline in the context of winner/loser locations in a rapidly globalizing economy.
 Using U.S. Census Bureau data, Moretti’s book exhibits maps of the United States to reveal the location impact of the system change.
 The growth areas were those with a high percentage of college-educated people.
 He shows a decline in the regions that still have many “smart people” to this day but failed to produce, keep, or attract educated people in the newly growing system change businesses.